rokath/trice/docs/COBSREncoding.md

 - All decoded COBS/R packets with a byte count not equal 8, 16, 32, 64 or 128 are not encrypted.
 - Decoded COBS/R packets with a byte count equal 8, 16, 32, 64 or 128 are assumed to be encrypted.
-- Despite encrypted or not, these form after a possible decryption or directly a separate COBS/R sequence.
+- Despite encrypted or not, these form after a possible decryption, or directly, a separate COBS/R sequence.
 That means, these packet lengths are double COBS/R encoded.
-  - So lets receive 5 COBS/R packages (delimited by a `00`), which after decoding are all together a 40 bytes stream, which can contain some `00` bytes.
+  - So lets receive 5 COBS/R packages (delimited by a `00`), which after decoding each 8 bytes, all together a 40 bytes stream, which can contain some `00` bytes.
-  - Probably some padding `00` bytes too at the end.
+  - Probably some padding `00` bytes at the end.
   - Than this is treated again as COBS/R encoded stream to get the original packages for interpretation.

+### Legacy stuff

 - Examples for ID - value apportionment (these are only thinkable options):